This month I am following the theme of joy, pleasure, and happiness. I want to share some of the sources of my joy and happiness.

 A Much Bigger Embarrassment!

 One of the most embarrassing things that happened to me has probably happened to a lot of other women.
 My husband was the new pastor in a church of about 150 people.
-He was about to lead a wedding service for an out of town couple who were not members but had attended the church many years ago.
+He was about to lead a wedding ceremony for an out of town couple who were not members but had attended the church many years ago.

 I was wearing a blue dress with a taffeta(shiny, material with body) skirt part that had a chiffon, (thin, light, floaty material) over-layer.
 I had just come out of the bathroom and was talking to someone.
 Suddenly they told me that a man was signaling me.
 I turned around to see the father of the bride, whom I didn’t know from Adam, motioning for me to turn around.
 I thought it rather peculiar so I turned around, but he kept motioning to communicate something else.
 Finally a lady nearby told me that my taffeta skirt was tucked into my underwear, which could be seen by all through the lovely chiffon layer!